 - By designing a community, which is not dependent on the grid/conventional systems for its energy and comfort needs, we might hurt some public companies such as ComEd or General Electric.
-Achieving complete independence from the typical services a city applies might allow for too much power within individual communities. - f.
+Achieving complete independence from the typical services a city applies might allow for too much power within individual communities. - By adding additional housing, we will be creating more traffic in the area and noise, which may disturb residents.
+Also construction traffic and noise may be an issue to the residents. - f.
 Business or societal costs - If our solution for an energy-conscious community were to be built, its members might have to invest in the initial costs for the systems it will be using.
-Though there is the presence of this investment, they will ultimately be compensated by the money they save as they opt for these systems over traditional ones. - g.
-Implementation outline for solutions - Our findings and conclusions will be presented to communities in the Chicago-area in hopes that they will be influenced to change some of their design and planning practices for the betterment of the environment, both built and natural.
+The government has been to able to provide credits to homeowners willing to go green and this is an added incentive to the buyer we are targeting.
+Still, it can be a considerable investment, but this will pay off in the long run and the customers can expect to be compensated by the money they save as they opt for these systems over traditional ones. - g.
+Implementation outline for solutions - Our findings and conclusions will be presented to village of Evanston in hopes that they will be influenced to implement our community or change some of their design and planning practices for the betterment of the environment, both built and natural.